 Kong government.
 The Arrangement widens the existing scope for reciprocal recognition and enforcement of civil judgments in Hong Kong and the mainland.
-It is expected to be implemented by local legislation (consultation on the legislative proposal was conducted in early 2022).
-Upon its commencement, the Arrangement will supersede the Choice of Court Arrangement (currently in force through the Mainland Judgments (Reciprocal Enforcement) Ordinance).25
+On 26 October 2022, the Legislative Council passed the Mainland Judgments in Civil and Commercial Matters (Reciprocal Enforcement) Ordinance.25 Upon its commencement, the Arrangement will supersede the Choice of Court Arrangement (currently in force through the Mainland Judgments (Reciprocal Enforcement) Ordinance).26

 Foreign judgments in civil and commercial matters may be enforced in Hong Kong under the Foreign Judgments (Reciprocal Enforcement) Ordinance (Cap 319).
-The countries that have reciprocal arrangements with Hong Kong are listed in the Foreign Judgments (Reciprocal Enforcement) Order (Cap 319A) and include Australia, Austria, France, Belgium and Italy.
-A judgment creditor with a foreign judgment for the payment of a sum of money from a country listed under the Order can make an ex parte application to the Court of First Instance to register that foreign judgment after fulfilling certain requirements under the Foreign Judgments (Reciprocal Enforcement) Ordinance.
-The application must be made within six years of the date of the judgment, or, if there has been an appeal against the judgment, of the date of the last judgment given in those proceedings.
-Once the foreign judgment is registered, it can be enforced in Hong Kong as a Hong Kong judgment.
+The countries that have reciprocal arrangements with Hong Kong are listed in the Foreign Judgments (Reciprocal Enforcement) Order (Cap 319A) and include Australia, Austria, France, Belgium and Italy.27 A judgment creditor with a foreign judgment for the payment of a sum of money from a country listed under the Order can make an ex parte application to the Court of First Instance to register that foreign judgment after fulfilling certain requirements under the Foreign Judgments (Reciprocal Enforcement) Ordinance.
+The application must be made within six years of the date of the judgment, or, if there has been an appeal against the judgment, of the date of the last judgment given in those proceedings.28 Once the foreign judgment is registered, it can be enforced in Hong Kong as a Hong Kong judgment.